The impact of coronavirus on college wrestling recruiting

 Get familiar with the recruiting rules and calendar for NCAA wrestling

 One of the first questions student-athletes ask us as they begin their recruiting journey is, “When can college coaches contact me?”
 The NCAA issues a recruiting calendar each academic year that regulates when—and how—coaches can talk to recruits.
-For college wrestling recruiting, contact officially starts on June 15 after sophomore year.
+For college wrestling recruiting, contact officially starts on June 15 between sophomore year and junior year in high school.

 Review our recruiting guidelines to see what wrestling coaches look for in recruits